adarshaherle/jobexecutor/design.md

 Each job is assigned a dedicated cgroup to enforce resource limits on CPU, memory, and disk I/O, ensuring controlled execution.

-When you start a job, the executor follows these updated steps to isolate resources:
+When you start a job, the executor follows these updated steps to isolate resources and eliminate the race condition where a process might fork before being added to its cgroup:

 **1. Create Job Cgroup:**
-- Create a unique sub-cgroup under the executor’s cgroup path, such as `/sys/fs/cgroup/executor/<job-id>`.
+- Create a unique sub-cgroup under the executor’s cgroup path, for example `/sys/fs/cgroup/executor/<job-id>`.
-- Enable necessary controllers (CPU, memory, I/O) in the parent’s `cgroup.subtree_control`.
+- Enable the necessary controllers (CPU, memory, I/O) in the parent’s `cgroup.subtree_control`.

 **2. Apply Resource Limits:**
 - **CPU:** Set CPU limits in `cpu.max` to enforce hard CPU caps.
 - **Memory:** Configure maximum memory usage in `memory.max`.
 Exceeding this limit triggers an Out-of-Memory (OOM) kill.
-- **Disk I/O:** Define absolute throughput limits for read/write operations in `io.max` for specific devices.
+- **Disk I/O:** Define throughput limits for read/write operations in `io.max` for specific devices.

 **3. Prepare Command Execution Context:**
 - Instantiate the command using `exec.Command`.
-- Use `SysProcAttr` with Linux-specific flags to ensure the process starts in a controlled state.
+- Use `SysProcAttr` with Linux-specific flags to ensure the process starts in a controlled state:

 ```go
 cmd := exec.Command(command, args...)